vercel/next.js/docs/concepts/routing.md

 Next.js has a file-system based router built on the [concept of pages](/docs/concepts/pages.md).

 When a file is added to the `pages` directory it's automatically available as a route.

-For example:
+The files inside the `pages` directory can be used to define most common patterns.

 #### Index routes